Gesher Theatre

-Gesher Theatre is an Israeli theatre company founded in 1991 in Tel Aviv by a group of former Soviet Union actors led by Yevgeny Arye.
-It is known for its performances in both Russian and Hebrew.
+Gesher Theatre is an Israeli theatre company based in Jaffa founded in 1991 by a group of actors from the former Soviet Union, under the artistic leadership of Yevgeny Aryeh.
+The company stages performances in both Russian and Hebrew.

-Hailed by The London Times as "one of the six best theatre companies in the world," the company has embarked on numerous world tours.

-It is an unreal theatre located just footsteps from the Tel-Aviv/Yafo Beach.

 History

-Gesher Theatre was founded in Israel in 1991, with the support of several institutions, including the Ministry of Education, the Jewish Agency, and the City of Tel Aviv.
-Founded by a group of actors who had immigrated from the former Soviet Union, led by director Yevgeny Aryeh, Gesher now is considered as a significant part of Israeli culture.
-The theater is known for its bilingual performances, with the same troupe performing alternately in Russian and Hebrew.
-Although it began with a Russian-speaking cast, the majority of its productions are now staged in Hebrew.
-Gesher's artistic style combines traditional Russian theatrical principles with an innovative approach.
+Gesher Theatre was founded in Israel in 1991 with the support of several institutions and government agencies, including the Ministry of Education, the Jewish Agency, and the City of Tel Aviv.
+Led by director Yevgeny Aryeh, Gesher was established by a group of actors who had immigrated from the former Soviet Union.
+The theatre is known for its bilingual performances, with the same troupe performing in both Russian and Hebrew.
+Although it began with a Russian-speaking cast, most of its productions are now staged in Hebrew.

+The theatre's permanent residence, the Noga Theatre, is located in Jaffa.
+The premises were donated by the City of Tel Aviv-Yafo on the theatre's 8th anniversary.

+Productions

-The theater's first production was Tom Stoppard’s Rosencrantz and Guildenstern Are Dead, which debuted in April 1991, immediately after the Gulf War.
-The play was well-received by critics and was chosen to represent Israeli theatre in New York in January 1992.
+In April 1991, the Gesher Theatre staged its first production of Tom Stoppard’s Rosencrantz and Guildenstern Are Dead.
+The play was chosen to represent Israeli theater in New York in January 1992 and performed again at the 1993 Festival d'Avignon.

-In September 1992, Gesher staged the Molière play ‘The Misanthrope’ in Hebrew at the Zurich Festival.
-The following year, in July 1993, Gesher was the first Israeli theatre to be invited to the prestigious Festival d'Avignon.
-The French media praised Director Yevgeny Arye and the Gesher actors for their performance of ‘Rosencrantz and Guildenstern Are Dead’ at the festival.
-In 1993, after only two years of activity, Gesher was awarded the status of a public theater.
+In September 1992, Gesher staged Molière’s play The Misanthrope in Hebrew at a festival in Zürich.

-In 1994, the theater staged ‘Adam Resurrected’, which dealt with the Holocaust.
-The play, by Alexander Chervinsky, was based on the novel of the same name by Yoram Kaniuk.
-In 1996, Gesher Theater debuted "Village," an original play by Yehoshua Sobol that addresses a small settlement in the land of Israel before the establishment of the state.
-In April 1997, "Village" earned Gesher Theatre the five most important categories of the Israel Theater Prize.
+In 1994, the theater staged Adam Resurrected, written by Alexander Chervinsky and based on the novel of the same name by Yoram Kaniuk.

+In 1996, Gesher Theatre debuted Village, an original play by Yehoshua Sobol, which was set on a settlement which existed before the establishment of the State of Israel.
+Village won five Israel Theater Prizes, including Best Play, Best Director, Best Actor, Best Set Design, and Best Lighting Design.

-Gesher's production of "City – Odesa Stories," based on stories by Isaac Babel, was invited to the Kennedy Center in Washington and was featured during the 50th anniversary celebrations for the State of Israel.
-The theater's permanent residence, "Noga Theater" in Jaffa, was gifted by the City of Tel Aviv-Yafo on its eighth anniversary.
+Gesher's production of City – Odessa Stories, based on stories by Isaac Babel, was invited to the Kennedy Center in Washington and was featured during celebrations marking the 50th anniversary of the State of Israel.